 Riding Rules, South Australia

 Neuron sets localised Riding Rules to protect the safety of our Users and the general public.
 It is important to familiarise yourself with these Rules every time you ride.
-Failure to comply with these Riding Rules can result in a suspension or termination of your account and could invalidate any available insurance.
+Failure to comply with these Riding Rules can result in a suspension or termination of your account.

 These Riding Rules apply to your access and use of our electric motorised standing kick scooters and power assisted bicycles (each a “vehicle” and collectively the “vehicles”).